ausaccessfed/shibboleth-idp-installer/installation.md

 ## Running the installer

 To run the installer please undertake the following steps in order.
-Errors SHOULD be solved before continuing the process.

 The following commands MUST be executed as the **root** user.
 Start the process from `/root`.